Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 - This season, the Chippewas have just one against the spread win in four games as a favorite of 2.5 points or more.

-- Central Michigan's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Central Michigan's games this year have gone over the total in four out of nine opportunities (44.4%).

 - When Central Michigan records more than 34.9 points, it is 2-1 against the spread and 2-1 overall.

-- When Central Michigan piles up over 495.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Central Michigan piles up more than 495.3 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Chippewas have eight giveaways this season, while the Golden Flashes have 20 takeaways .